staggeredsix/nemostation/nemotron-agent-demo/README.md

 docker compose up --build
 ```
 This builds the Gradio UI image (`Dockerfile.ui`) and launches both containers via `docker compose`:
-- **vLLM server** (`nemotron-vllm`): nvcr.io/nvidia/vllm:25.11-py3, served at `http://localhost:8000/v1`
+- **NeMo container server** (`nemotron-vllm`): nvcr.io/nvidia/nemo:25.11.01 with vLLM >= 0.12.0 and the Nemotron-3 Nano reasoning parser plugin, served at `http://localhost:8000/v1`
 - **Gradio UI** (`nemotron-ui`): served at `http://localhost:7860`

 ### Useful endpoints and volumes
 - Check the server: `curl http://localhost:8000/v1/models`
 - Open the UI: `http://localhost:7860`
-- On first run the vLLM container warms the model cache (full weights download) before reporting ready; this can take a while depending on your network and disk.
+- On first run the server container warms the model cache (full weights download + reasoning parser plugin) before reporting ready; this can take a while depending on your network and disk.
 - Tail the vLLM logs while it downloads: `docker logs -f nemotron-vllm`
 - Verify cached weights: `ls ./_hf_cache/hub`
 - HF cache is persisted to `./_hf_cache` (mounted to `/root/.cache/huggingface`)